ccoupe/trumpybear/TopLevel.md

   ]
 }
 '''
+NOTE: the `turrets` list of hashes is sent to the Front Panel (login.rb) where the min and max values are used.

 ### mycroft
 Mycroft is an open source digital assistant like Alexa, Google Home or Siri.
 It has skills similar to the others to extend what it can respond to.
 It't also